opnfv/domino/docs/release/installation/installation.instructions.rst

 ----------------------------------

 Repeat the installation steps for single node on each node.
-The script run_on_remotenodes.sh under ./domino/tests directory deploys the Domino Code on three hosts from a deployment node and tests RPC calls.
+The script run_multinode.sh under ./domino/tests directory deploys the Domino Code on three hosts from a deployment node and tests RPC calls.
 The private key location and remote host IP addresses must be manually entered and IS_IPandKEY_CONFIGURED should set true, i.e., IS_IPandKEY_CONFIGURED=true.